 Spicy Shrimp Tacos with Garlic Cilantro Lime Slaw

-It’s almost hard to talk about it these shrimp tacos, that’s how much I love them.
+It’s almost hard to talk about these tacos, that’s how much I love them.

-What we have going on here is delicious spice-loaded shrimp layered on smashed avocado topped with a cabbage slaw that is heavy with a homemade creamy lime sauce and topped with crumbly, salty Cotija cheese.
-Wrapped in a corn tortilla with a wedge of lime squeezed over the top?
-Don’t mind if I do.
+What we have going on here is delicious spice-loaded shrimp tucked in between smashed avocado and a cabbage slaw that is heavy with a homemade creamy lime sauce.
+Question: topped with crumbly, salty Cotija cheese, and wrapped in a corn tortilla with a wedge of lime squeezed over the top?
+Answer: Yes.